 PHOTOS: Behind the scenes at Gazelle's Louisville processing plant (TechRepublic)

-But given that Gazelle expects to have more than 3.5 million phones go through its facility this year, and that it processes 15,000 phones a day on the ecoATM side, and 2,500 phones a day on the Gazelle side, it's easier to learn to tune out the noise rather than try to turn them all off.
-And it becomes a soundtrack of sorts for the employees as they open boxes of used smartphones and sort through them to find the gems that can be inspected and resold on Gazelle's online store.
+All of those phones equals a lot of noise, and employees know that it's easier to learn to tune out the alarms and various sounds rather than try to turn them all off.
+It becomes a soundtrack of sorts for the employees as they open boxes of used smartphones and sort through them to find the gems that can be inspected and resold on Gazelle's online store.
 The phones that cannot be sold through Gazelle's customer channels or repaired are sold in bulk to wholesalers who often use them for parts.
 Wholesale dealers purchase 25% of the phones that Gazelle and ecoATM process.

 Quick expansion in a demanding market